Camino Francés: Calvor to Barbadelo - Stage 21

 Tranquil Paths

-Barbadelo offers tranquil paths that allow you to immerse yourself in the peacefulness of the countryside.
+Barbadelo offers tranquil paths that meander through the peacefulness of the countryside.
 Take a leisurely stroll along well-marked trails, enjoying the fresh air and the soothing sounds of nature.
 The calming atmosphere provides a perfect setting for reflection and contemplation.

 Indulge in the flavors of Barbadelo by sampling its local cuisine.
 From hearty traditional dishes to homemade desserts, the town offers a range of culinary delights.
 Enjoy the simplicity and flavors of the regional specialties, allowing your taste buds to savor the everyday pleasures of Galician gastronomy.